 Being recognised as one of the pioneers in sustainable development, we take pride in our quality and innovative developments and this achievement is validated by the numerous awards and accolades garnered over the years.
-Menara KEN TTDI is a multiple platinum grade corporate office and this year, it was further accorded with the FIABCI Malaysia Property Awards 2021 in the office category.
+We are proud to share that we have clinched the IEM Outstanding Engineering Achievement Award 2022 for the design and construction of Menara KEN TTDI.
+We are also honoured with the prestigious Malaysia Developer Awards 2022: Top of the Charts under the market capitalisation of less than RM1 billion category.
+These notable achievements are a testament to our continued commitment to quality and sustainable developments.